FlightGearRepublic/FG-1000/GUIDELINES.md

 # Development Guidelines

-These are the general guidelines for everyone who wishes to contribute to this projects.
+These are the general guidelines for everyone who wishes to contribute to this project.

 ## Developing For This Project

 Thank you very much for your time and interest in this project!

-We greatly appreciate that you are here interested either developing for this project, reporting a bug or making a suggestion
+We greatly appreciate that you are here, interested either developing for this project, reporting a bug or making a suggestion

 Please read on how to help.

 ### Development Workflow

-1. If you would like to help with code and or multimedia assets, you will need a [GitHub account](https://github.com/join).
+1. If you would like to help with code and/or multimedia assets, you will need a [GitHub account](https://github.com/join).
 2. Then you create a [fork](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/about-forks) from the **[main](https://github.com/FlightGearRepublic/FG-1000/tree/main)** branch.
 3. In **your fork** create a new branch with a **descriptive name** of what you are doing or changing.
 If you are working on spelling improvements, then a good name for your branch will be "SpellingWork".
 If you are reducing the code size, then a good name would be "CodeRedux"
 4. Test your changes, test your code, your assets or whatever you are changing.